vele616/monorepo/packages/jobboard/website/content/jobs/agent-software-engineer-web-scraper-invisible-technologies-MuTln.md

 ---
-title: "Agent: Software Engineer - Web-Scraper"
+title: "Software Engineer"
 location: "Remote Worldwide"
 host: "https://invisible-technologies.breezy.hr/?&location=Worldwide#positions"
 companyName: "invisible-technologies"
 url: "https://invisible-technologies.breezy.hr/p/5f3f5f31f4c5-agent-software-engineer-web-scraper"
 applyUrl: "https://invisible-technologies.breezy.hr/p/5f3f5f31f4c5-agent-software-engineer-web-scraper/apply"
 timestamp: 1613692800000
-hashtags: "#ui/ux,#management,#sales,#postgresql"
+hashtags: "#javascript,#selenium,#python,#ui/ux,#management,#sales,#postgresql"
-jobType: "other"
+jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/invisible-technologies"
 companyWebsite: "https://www.inv.tech/"
 summary: "If you have experience with javascript, Invisible-technologies is looking for someone with your knowledge."
 summaryBackup: "Excited about #ui/ux, #management, #sales?
 Check out this job post!"
-featured: 20
+featured: 6
 ---

 _We'd like to ask you a few questions to jump start the process and get to know you a bit.
 Note\*\* Once you apply, you will receive a questionnaire and engineering test.
 In order to be_ considered _for this position, we will need to receive your completed test before moving you to the interview process._ _We are also currently receiving a lot of applications, so you may not hear from us immediately.
 Good luck with the hiring process and we'll be in touch._